Happy Mother’s Day Email Campaign Ideas Your Audience Will Adore

 Create a sense of urgency

-Showing that your offer is limited in time will help the customers make quicker decisions.
-Add a countdown timer to your templates, use a temporary promo code, or simply say it in the email body –– it depends on you.
-This tip also works great for subject lines — setting a deadline will make your email more noticeable in customers’ inboxes.
+Showing that your offer is time-sensitive will help the customers make quicker decisions.
+Add a countdown timer to your templates, use a temporary promo code, or simply say it in the email body — it depends on you.
+This tip also works great for subject lines — setting a deadline will make your email more noticeable in the recipient’s inbox.

 Present a full set as a gift

 Offer a set of your products as a Mother’s Day gift.
 You’ll save the customers’ time, and, in case you give a discount for the whole set, money.
-Such sets can also act as sample boxes which is great for a first touch with your brand and may lead to gaining a new customer.
+Such sets can also act as sample boxes which works great as a first touch with your brand and may lead to gaining a new customer.

-Native offers the set of its three best-selling spring scents as a great gift for Mother’s Day.
-The promotion “refer a friend, get a gift” makes an offer even more attractive.
-Source: MailCharts
+Native offers a set of its three best-selling spring scents as a gift for Mother’s Day.
+The promotion “refer a friend, get a gift” makes an offer even more attractive:

 What if you’re just a retailer who sells different products from different brands?
-Offer gift bundles!
+Offer gift bundles in your marketing campaigns!
 Take a look at this email from Gourmet Basket.
-In their Mother’s Day campaign, the brand offered several gift sets with indulgent treats and drinks for every taste.
+In its Mother’s Day campaign, the brand offered several gift sets with indulgent treats and drinks for every taste.

 Offer discounts and special deals

 Help the audience choose a gift by starting a promotional campaign on all your products or some particular categories.
-It can be a discount, free gifts on orders, free shipping, you name it.
+It can be a discount, free gifts on orders, free shipping, a holiday design — you name it.
 If you consider sending an email like this, don’t forget to add a clear CTA and highlight the benefits of your offer.

 Gamification

-Invite the prospects to participate in a festive contest.
-It will help you to increase engagement rates and entice the customers to visit your website.
+Invite the prospects to participate in a festive contest or use another gamification technique.
+It will help you increase engagement rates and entice customers to visit your website.
 Before sending an email, make sure you’ve clearly explained the rules, and that the prize is attractive enough to battle for it.

 Offer a piece of gift-giving advice

 Moms are always too nice to tell what presents they want.
 So, very often your recipients have to figure it out by themselves.
-Your goal is to help them in this challenging task –– pick the most appropriate products from your assortment that would make a good present.
+Your goal is to help them in this challenging task — pick products from your collection that would make a good present.

 Combine presents for mothers and charity

 Mother’s Day is a good occasion to be kind and help those in need.
-In the example below, St.Baldrick’s Foundation offers to send your mom an ecard –– all purchases will be donated to help kids with cancer and heart diseases.
-It allows your audience to participate in making a positive impact while celebrating Mother’s Day.
+In the example below, St.Baldrick’s Foundation offers to send your mom an e-card — all purchases will be donated to help kids with cancer and heart diseases.
+A campaign like this one allows your audience to participate in making a positive impact while celebrating Mother’s Day.

 Source: Really Good Emails